Redshift space three-point correlation function of IGM at $z<0.48$: Simulations

 \subsubsection{Effect of peculiar velocities:}

-In this section, we explore what effects the line of sight peculiar velocities have on the measured correlation functions.
+In this section, { using MBII simulations,} we study the effects of the line of sight peculiar velocities on the measured correlation functions.
 For this case, we switch off all the peculiar velocities (considering only the cosmological expansion and thermal broadening effects) while generating the mock spectra.
 We then fit Voigt profiles to these spectra to identify individual components for our clustering analysis.
-We use MBII simulations only for this exercise.
-In the top panels of Fig.~\ref{Corr_v} we present the ratio of measurements without and with the inclusion of line of sight velocity fields.
-First of all we find that the presence of line of sight velocity field increases both $\xi$ and $\zeta$ for the scales of interest in this study.
-The effect is stronger at the lowest velocity bin.
-At the scale of 1.0-2.0 pMpc, two-point and three-point correlations are amplified by a factor of $\sim 1.6$ by the line of sight velocity field.
-On the other hand, presence of line of sight velocity field makes Q weaker at smaller scales.
-At the scale of 1.0-2.0 pMpc, redshift space distortion reduced the intrinsic Q value by a factor of $\sim 0.65$.
-We confirm similar trend in the case of Sherwood simulations also (not shown here).
-The discussions presented here suggests that the actual matter clustering is roughly 60\% of what we measure in the redshift space without accounting for the peculiar velocities.
+In the top panels of Fig.~\ref{Corr_v}, we present the ratio of measurements without and with the inclusion of line of sight velocity fields for MBII simulations.

+The presence of line of sight velocity field is found increase both $\xi$ and $\zeta$ for length scales of our interest.
+At the scale of 1.0-2.0 pMpc, two-point and three-point correlations are amplified by a factor of $\sim 1.7$ { and 2.1, respectively} by the line of sight velocity field. {This could imply the \lya\ absorbers are part of converging flows}.
+On the other hand, presence of line of sight velocity field makes Q weaker at smaller scales ({ $r_{\parallel}<2$pMpc}).
+At the scale of 1.0-2.0 pMpc, redshift space distortion reduced the intrinsic Q value by a factor of $\sim 0.3$ ({ though with large errorbars}). { We confirm similar trends in Sherwood simulations also (not shown here).
+Due to large errors we did not probe the effect of peculiar velocity on Q at large scales (i.e $r>4$ pMpc).}

+The discussions presented here suggests that the actual matter clustering is { smaller (roughly 60\% and 50\% in the case of two- and three-point correlations, respectively)} than what we measure in the redshift space without accounting for the peculiar velocities. { The actual Q values are slightly larger at smaller scales.
+This trend is similar to what is found in the higher order clustering of galaxies.
+As shown in Fig.4 of \citet{mcbride2011a}, the projected measurements of Q are found to be slightly larger than the redshift space measurements at smaller scales.
+At larger scales, they roughly follow each other. \citet[][]{Marin2008} reports similar trends based on the real space vs redshift space distribution of galaxies from cosmological simulations.}